ycpcs/cs481-fall2018-101/assign/assign07.md

 You should use some presentation software such as Keynote, PowerPoint, or a Google presentation.
 Your slides should contain brief bulleted points.
 They should not be a "wall of text".
 Use animations sparingly.
 DO NOT USE SOUND EFFECTS!!!

-**Please rehearse your presentation!** We can't allow any presentation to go over its allotted time.
+**Please rehearse your presentation!** A presentations will no be permitted to exceed its allotted time.
 You may wish to have a few notecards for reference.
 However, you should not read directly from your notecards or from your slides.
 This makes for a very boring and painful presentation.

 Keep in mind that the audience for your presentation consists of students and faculty in CS and Engineering.
 Don't assume that the audience knows anything about your specific project.
 However, you can assume that the audience is reasonably knowledgeable about computers, software, etc.